-You will have an opportunity to gain experience in a number of administrative capacities during your training.
-These include the department education council, education committee and quality assurance committee.
-Residents and fellows can also participate in committee assignments for the American Society of Anesthesiology (ASA), the Anesthesia Patient Safety Foundation, the House of Delegates of the ASA and the state societies of anesthesiology in Minnesota, Florida or Arizona.
+Residents and fellows can also participate in committee assignments for the American Society of Anesthesiologists (ASA), the Anesthesia Patient Safety Foundation, the House of Delegates of the ASA, and the state societies of anesthesiology in Minnesota, Florida or Arizona.

 Moonlighting is permitted for licensed residents and fellows beyond the PGY-1 level.
 Moonlighting should not interfere with required learning and must not violate ACGME work hour rules.
 Moonlighting should not compromise your education, but rather enhance it.

 To ensure acquisition of adequate knowledge and development of appropriate technical skills, resident and fellow performance is monitored carefully during the course of the Anesthesiology Residency.